 The Doctor of Philosophy (Ph.D.) in Social Work degree program was initiated in 1983.
 Prior to 1983, the Graduate School of Social Work, the College of Business Administration, and the Institute of Urban Studies, were jointly involved in operating an interdisciplinary Ph.D. in Administration degree program.

 On September 1, 1991, subsequent to the issuance of a report by the Joint Committee for the Study of Relations Between the Graduate and Undergraduate Social Work Programs, the BSW and MSSW programs were brought together into a unified administrative and academic unit, the School of Social Work.

 In 1997 the School started a dual Ph.D. in International Comparative Social Welfare with the Universidad Autónoma De Nuevo León in Monterrey, Mexico to provide the first Ph.D. program in Social Work in Mexico.
 This program was made possible as a result of the initiative, vision, and support of the administration of both universities, the school's deans at the time, and the social work faculty of both institutions.

-Today, the School of Social Work at The University of Texas at Arlington is home to four research and training sites:
+Today, the School of Social Work at The University of Texas at Arlington is home to three research and training sites:

 - The Judith G Birmingham Center for Child Welfare

 - The Center for Clinical Social Work (CCSW)

 - The Center for Addiction and Recovery Studies (CARS)